Momentum is the combined effect of mass and motion of an object.

 Where, p = momentum, m = mass of the object and v = velocity of the object.

-Consider the following explanations to understand the momentum:
+Let us take following examples to understand the momentum:

-This means if a lighter and a heavier object is moving with same velocity, then heavier object will have more momentum than lighter one.
+This means if a lighter and a heavier object is moving with same velocity, the heavier object will have more momentum than the lighter one.

 If a small object is moving with great velocity, it has tremendous momentum.
-And because of momentum, it can harm an object more severely.
-For example a small bullet having a little mass even kills a person when it is fired from a gun.
+And because of momentum, it can harm an object severely.
+For example, a small bullet having a little mass has a potential to kill a bird.

-Let an object with mass 'm' is in the rest.
+Let an object with mass m is at rest.

-Since, object is in rest, therefore, it's velocity, v = 0
+Since, object is at rest, hence it's velocity, v = 0

 Now, we know that,